rovaughn/build/README.md

 ## TODO ##

+- Automatic recipes based on file extension.
+For instance a recipe named something like `default.c` would run for any `.c` file that didn't have an explicit recipe.
 - Recognize build.yml itself as a dependency.
 This will be quick to add.
 - There are places where error messages could be more clear.
 - If multiple commands are running in parallel and emitting output at the same